thezeeshanasghar/sandu/README.md

 ---

-## 1. Current System Architecture
+## 1. Where We Started
-The existing system operates as a monolithic application hosted on a single EC2 instance:
+Let's look at our current setup - it's a classic monolith running on a single EC2 instance.
+While it's served us well, we've hit some growing pains:

 ```mermaid
 graph TD